North Dakota

 More State Training Partnerships

-- Prerequisite: ND SoR Reaching all Learners, AIM Pathways to Proficient Reading (with a final grade of 80% or higher), LETRS or an equivalent IDA-accredited course.
+- Prerequisite: ND SoR Reaching all Learners, AIM Pathways to Proficient Reading (with a final grade of 85% or higher), LETRS (or an equivalent IDA-accredited course) AND Pathways to Structured Literacy.

 AIM Pathways for North Dakota Structured Literacy Training